 Your email marketing strategy should be built around sending those people information that’s specific to their needs and the situation they’re in.
 If you do that, continuously, and they see value, they’ll remember that you exist, and when they’re ready to move forward with a transaction, they’re more likely to reach out to you.

 There’s a ton of power in giving people the right information at the right time; and triggers and automations can help you do just that.

-★ If you want to learn more about marketing automation, have a look at this post called: Leveraging Marketing Automation as Part of Your Inbound Marketing Strategy.
+★ If you want to learn more about automation, have a look at these posts:

 If you have a strong blog and content strategy in place, you’ll likely be bringing people into your website consistently.
 Through marketing automation, you can trigger and send them specific content and emails that further build on whatever they’re looking at.